Jessica-Koch/water/README.md

 # Water

-Scheduler to run device's zones/specified zones for a set amount of time.
+Allow user to run all of a device's zones